Ranikhet Travel Guide

 Monsoon (July - August)

 The entire area experiences extremely heavy rainfall, and the landscape is prone to landslides and avalanches.
-It is advisable not to travel here during these months since your plans may be hindered.
+It is advisable not to travel here during these months.

 Winter (September - February)

-The winter season in Ranikhet is extremely cold, and the area gets covered with snow.
-In case you want to avoid the crowd and experience snow (the temperature ranges between 15 to -3 degrees Celsius), then visiting Ranikhet during this time is advised.
+The winter season in Ranikhet is cold, and the area gets covered with snow.
+In case you want to avoid the crowd and experience snow, then visiting Ranikhet during this time is advised.
+Daytime temperatures typically range from 5°C to 15°C, with nights dipping to 0-2°C in December and January.
+Sub-zero temperatures are possible on the coldest nights at higher elevations.

 How to Reach